 - Why you should read it: Goldman shares his personal struggle with what being ‘kind’ means as a father, son and physician.

 - Barking Up The Wrong Tree by Eric Barker

 - Why you should read it: More scientific proof kindness pays off!

 - Fierce Conversations by Susan Scott

-- Why you should read it: Servant Leadership isn’t about being a wallflower.
+- Why you should read it: Service Leadership isn’t about being a wallflower.
 It’s about encouraging others to be the best they can be.
 A courageous conversation can be a powerful way to help them get there.

 - Epiphany by Michael Coren

 - Why I want to read it: Coren’s journey while not about service leadership directly is an example of why thinking about others is good for ourselves AND them.